Subscribe to my Newsletter

 Info & timetables for Métro, RER, buses etc.

-Attention: The Paris Métro can be a pain in the ass if you don’t know your way around the stations.
-Getting lost is sometimes quite time-consuming, and the paths to the actual line are often long as well.
 It’s definitely more comfortable to travel above ground, and if you’re not quite as adventurous, just take a hop-on hop-off bus.
-Yes, I know they are touristy and expensive, but in cities like Paris it’s just worth it, especially since you stop right in front of the main sights and don’t have to worry about anything as far as changing trains, etc. And you just save precious time.
+Yes, I know they are touristy and expensive, but in cities like Paris it’s just worth it, especially since you stop right in front of the main sights and don’t have to worry about anything as far as changing trains, etc. And you simply save valuable time.

 ➜ Buy your ticket for the Hop-On Hop-Off bus in advance*